 Send some easter cheer in the mail by creating your own Easter cards or postcards.
 Pastels are a popular color family this time of year, but don’t let that limit you!
 Common Easter motifs include bunnies and carrots, baby chicks and lambs, flowers and tulips, and (of course) eggs.

 Feeling eggs-tra creative?
 Try making pop-up Easter cards or including fun puns like “Hoppy Easter”!

 Homemade Easter Gift Ideas

 If you’re in a giving mood, making an Easter gift might be right up your alley!
 Turn a bag of marshmallows or cotton candy into edible “bunny tails,” make carrot-shaped carrot cake mix to give away, or create cute themed gifts from store-bought cosmetics if you’re short on time.
 Get your creative juices flowing with thoughtful homemade gifts for friends and family.

 Have paper, pom poms, twine, and a hole punch on hand?
 You’ve got enough to make a garland!
 Like the felt or headband-based Easter bunny ears mentioned above, a pattern can help guide you and make the process easier.

 Luckily, many free templates are available online.
 Garlands are perfect for hanging almost anywhere around the house, including fireplace mantles, stair railings, and along the top of windows, cabinets, or shelves.

-From religious events to secular celebrations, Easter is a great time for gathering.
-Invite family, friends, or members of your community to join you for special themed meals, activities, crafts, and games.
-From bunny hop-scotch to easy Easter bun-ny rolls, there are plenty of ways to make the holiday festive and fun for all ages.
+Easter is a great time for gatherings, from religious events to secular celebrations.
+Invite family, friends, or community members to join you for special themed meals, activities, crafts, and games.
+From bunny hopscotch to easy Easter bunny rolls, there are plenty of ways to make the holiday festive and fun for all ages.